-These Reese's Pieces Peanut Buttery Brownies are packed with peanut butter, chocolate, Reese's Peanut Butter Cups, and Reese's Pieces.
+These Reese's Pieces Peanut Butter Brownies are packed with peanut butter, chocolate, Reese's Peanut Butter Cups, and Reese's Pieces.
 Peanut butter lovers, rejoice!

-(This recipe for Reese's Pieces Peanut Buttery Brownies was originally posted in February 2009, but has been updated with new photos and content.)
+(This recipe for Reese's Pieces Peanut Butter Brownies was originally published in February 2009, but has been updated with new photos and content.)

-Still super easy to make and still in a 13×9 pan, which means you'll end up with 24 chocolate peanut buttery brownies.
+But don't worry, these peanut butter brownies are still super easy to make and are made in a 13x9 pan, which means you'll end up with 24 chocolate peanut butter brownies.
 Which means you can probably share a couple of them and still have enough for yourself.

 And obviously the Reese's Pieces scattered about on top add a little bit of crunch.
 And more peanut butter brownie balance.